a-shine/pm-for-startups/deck.md

 Notes:

 - Drone + software that allows it to be autonomous - output
+- Be cautious of scope creep in the output - ask yourself, is its possible to achieve the benefit with less?
 - Note that the outcome doesn't specify the benefit (it can get a bit confusing)

 --